 Certain states may require employers to provide a letter to the employee stating the reason for the termination.
 See Organizational Exit > Involuntary Terminations > State Requirements.

-If an employee is subject to a post-employment restriction, it is recommended that an employer remind the employee, in writing, of their obligation under the contract.
+If an employee is subject to a post-employment restriction, it is recommended that an employer remind the employee, in writing, of his or her obligations under the contract.
 If an exit interview is conducted, an HR representative can also discuss the restriction with the employee at that time.
-See Organizational Exit > Process of Termination and Conduct an Exit Interview.
+See Organizational Exit > Process of Termination; Conduct an Exit Interview.